Clicky

 Turkey Gravy

 The only thing better than a properly cooked Thanksgiving turkey is the gravy that should be served with it!
 Here’s how to make a flavorful and easy-to-make turkey gravy from your pan drippings.
+The best turkey recipe to use when you want to make homemade gravy is my render, flavorful and very juicy turkey recipe.

 Make sure to serve this gravy with your Easy Thanksgiving Turkey.
 Also, why not learn how to make your own Cornstarch Slurry for this recipe?